Narayan dynasty

 The Narayan dynasty was the ruling family of Benares.
-After its liberation from Awadh, independence (swaraj) was established in Benares by Maharaja Balwant Narayan Singh in the 18th century.
-Since then, the family has ruled Benares.
+Raja Mansaram Singh of Narayan Dynasty had again acquired the kingdom of his ancestors.
+After seceding from Awadh, Benares emerged as a kingdom of its own, ruled by Maharaja Balwant Singh in the 18th century.
+Since then, the family ruled Benaras they Belongs to Bhumihar Brahmin community.
 In 1911, Benares became a full-fledged princely state of British India and the Narayan dynasty ruled it as British vassals until they acceded to independent India in 1947.

 Even today, the Kashi Naresh, the titular ruler of the dynasty, is deeply revered by the people of Benares.
-He was Benares's religious head and the people of Benares consider him to have been ordained the throne of Kashi by Lord Shiva.
-He was also the chief cultural patron and an essential part of all religious celebrations.
+He is Benares's religious head and the people of Benares consider him to have been ordained the throne of Kashi by Shiva.
+He is also the chief cultural patron and an essential part of all religious celebrations.

 1709 to 1770

 The family tradition goes back to the year 1709, when an ascetic of Utaria, a village near Benares, foretold the succession of his descendants to the dominions then governed by a Hindu raja.

 With the decline of the Mughal Empire, the area south of Avadh and the fertile rice growing areas of Benares, Gorakhpur, Deoria, Ghazipur, Ballia, Bihar and the fringes of Bengal, the Bhumihar strengthened their sway on the region.
-What brought success to these Hindu princelings was the strong clan organization on which they rested.
-There were perhaps as many as 10,000 clansmen backing the Benares rajas in what later became the districts of Benares, Gorakhpur and Azamgarh.
-This proved a decisive advantage when the dynasty faced its rival and nominal suzerain, the Nawab of Avadh, in the 1750s and the 1760s.
-Their support gave the Benares ruler the capacity to mount an exhausting guerrilla war against the Avadh camp using his Bhumihar Brahman clan levies which forced the Nawab to withdraw his main force.
+What brought success to these Hindu Bhumihar princelings was the strong clan organization on which they rested.
+There were perhaps as many as 100,000 Brave Bhumihar clansmen backing the Benares rajas in what later became the districts of Benares, Gorakhpur and Azamgarh.
+This proved a decisive advantage when the dynasty faced its rival and nominal suzerain, the Nawab of Awadh, in the 1750s and the 1760s.
+Their support gave the Benares ruler the capacity to mount an exhausting guerrilla war against the Awadh camp using his Bhumihar clan levies which forced the Nawab to withdraw his main force.

-Origins

-The royal house of Benares originates from an ancient Gautam clan that came from Gangapur.

-Raja Mansa Ram
+Raja Mansa Ram Singh

-In the late 17th century, Raja Mansa Ram entered the service of the Nazim of Benares, Rustam Ali Khan (uncle of Sheikh Abdullah Nawab of Ghazipur).
-The Raja grew immensely powerful, fought many wars and rose to become the Zamindar of Kaswar in the service of the Nazim, recapturing the kingdom of his ancestors which had been lost to Muslim rulers.
+Raja Mansa Ram Singh was elder son of Raja Manoranjan Singh, local ruler of Banaras and residend of Gangapur village.
+In the late 17th century, Raja Mansa Ram Singh entered the service as the Sub ruler of Benares, Rustam Ali Khan (uncle of Sheikh Abdullah Nawab of Ghazipur).
+The Raja grew immensely powerful, fought many wars and continued to become the King of Beneras under Nawab of Kaswar in the service of the Nazim, recapturing the kingdom of his ancestors which had been lost to Muslim rulers.
 He was appointed as the successor to Rustam Ali Khan, by the Nawab of Awadh, Saadat Khan, one year before his death in 1739.
 Impressed with his ability as an able administrator, Mohammed Shah appointed him as both the Raja and Nazim of Benares, Jaunpur, and Chunar to be held by his eldest son along with the title of Raja Bahadur of Kaswar.